Menu

 Kyle Edmund

-Kyle Edmund is a British professional tennis player who was born on January 8, 1995, in Johannesburg, South Africa to his father Steven and his mother Denise.
-Although he was born in South Africa, Edmund moved with his family to Britain when he was three-years-old.
-He spent his early years growing up in the village of Tickton in East Riding of Yorkshire.
-Edmund's parents financed his career in tennis until he was sponsored by the LTA through Aegon.
+Kyle Edmund is a British professional tennis player, born on January 8, 1995, in Johannesburg, South Africa, to parents Steven and Denise Edmund.
+Although born abroad, he moved to Britain with his family at the age of three.
+He grew up in the village of Tickton, located in the East Riding of Yorkshire.
+Edmund's early interest in sport was supported financially by his parents until he received sponsorship from the Lawn Tennis Association (LTA) through Aegon.

 Related Biography: Inky Johnson